Fiserv/acceptance-solutions-apac/docs/CloudIntegrationCheckList.md

 1. Analyse the testing scope and requirements
 2. Draft out the test plan, timelines and test cases with your technology team, external vendors (if applicable), and internal users
+3. Align with Fiserv on your testing plans
    - Check on any firewalls / IPs that needs to be set-up
    - Ensure the relevant test keys and / test certificates have been installed, pointing to the sandbox environment
-3. Execute the testing process
+4. Execute the testing process
     - For any clarifications or support on testing challenges during integration, do reach out to our integration support teams [here](./?path=docs/introduction/contact-us.md&branch=develop).
 4. Test cycle closure upon successful completion